GabrielDream/advanced-user-crud/public/README.md

+"This is the frontend interface for the Advanced CRUD API project.
+Backend repository:
 + Advanced User CRUD with Custom Validation and Automated Testing - Frontend Interface (Vanilla HTML/CSS/JS) This project is the frontend layer for the Advanced User CRUD API, built to demonstrate clean, framework-free UI development with client-side validation and robust API consumption.